Contrast-Security-OSS/vulnerable-spring-boot-application/README.md

 # Vulnerable Spring Boot Application

-This application is an intentionally vulnerable Spring Boot application.
-The intent is to demonstrate the capabilities of Contrast Security's Maven plugin when used with continuous integration (such as TravisCI or CircleCI).
+This application is an intentionally vulnerable Spring Boot application to be used in conjunction with Contrast Security's Openshift Pipelines Tasks to demonstrate how to add Contrast's Java Agent to an application when unable to include it from source.

 ## Build